Category

 Tabletop exercises

 Training strategies such as tabletop exercises are good for “dry runs” with low stakes.
-This gives your employees an idea of what might actually happen in an emergency, and it helps build muscle memory so necessary actions still happen even when tensions are high.
+This gives your employees an idea of what might actually happen in an emergency, and it helps build muscle memory so necessary actions still occur even when tensions are high.

 Drills and practice runs